Mochael/Chess-Game/readme.txt

 4. You should now be able to play the single player modes.
 5. If you want to play multiplayer, you need to run Client.py in a different terminal window.
 6. If running on a different computer you need to download the source code and follow steps 1-2 as well as input the host server IP into your HOST variable in Client.py.
-7. I recommend playing multiplayer on different computers since I chose to make it so users could not adjust the screen size.
+7. I recommend playing multiplayer on different computers since users are not allowed to adjust the screen size.
+8. If you exit a multiplayer game and want to start another, you must restart the server and clients because the server only allows a history of two clients.